Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-The progression from cervical spondylosis to stenosis and ultimately CSM is variable and difficult to predict.
+The progression from cervical spondylosis to stenosis and ultimately CSM is still variable and difficult to predict.
 Many patients experience a relatively benign course of disease with episodic flare-ups of axial neck pain and/or cervical radiculopathy.
-A prospective, long-term, cohort study of 199 patients presenting with neck pain or cervical radiculopathy and MRI evidence of cord compression without clinical myelopathy estimated that symptomatic spinal cord compression occurred in 25% within a 4 year period at a rate of 6.25% per year.7 Those patients presenting with neurologic deficits that did not spontaneously improve experienced further neurologic decline over time resulting in permanent gait and balance impairment, loss of fine motor skills and bowel or bladder dysfunction.8
+A prospective, long-term, cohort study of 199 patients presenting with neck pain or cervical radiculopathy and MRI evidence of cord compression without clinical myelopathy estimated that symptomatic spinal cord compression occurred in 25% within a 4 year period at a rate of 6.25% per year.7 Those patients presenting with neurologic deficits that did not spontaneously improve experienced further neurologic decline over time resulting in permanent gait and balance impairment, loss of fine motor skills, and bowel or bladder dysfunction.8

 Specific secondary or associated conditions and complications

-Axial neck pain is the most common symptom associated with spinal stenosis seen in clinical practice.9 Approximately one third of patients with axial neck pain present with headache and more than two thirds present with shoulder pain.10 Cervical radiculopathy most commonly affects the C6 and C7 nerve roots in the nonathletic population whereas stingers and burners affecting the C5 and C6 roots are seen in collision sport athletes (ie, American football and rugby players).
-Spasticity, bowel/bladder dysfunction, deep venous thrombosis and decubitus ulcers are seen more frequently in immobilized patients with advanced CSM or those in postoperative recovery and inpatient rehabilitation.
+Axial neck pain is the most common symptom associated with spinal stenosis seen in clinical practice.9 Approximately one third of patients with axial neck pain present with headache and more than two thirds present with shoulder pain.10 Cervical radiculopathy most commonly affects the C6 and C7 nerve roots in the nonathletic population whereas stingers and burners affecting the C5 and C6 roots are seen in collision sport athletes (i.e., American football and rugby players).
+Spasticity, bowel/bladder dysfunction, deep venous thrombosis, and decubitus ulcers are seen more frequently in immobilized patients with advanced CSM or those in postoperative recovery and inpatient rehabilitation.

 Essentials of Assessment